perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   everyone else.
 Larger break-outs have been a bit trickier to handle this year.
 * Good if there are some kind of breakout spaces.
-The bar works fine most of the time in Lyon, and similarly the bar worked well at Rugby.
+The bar works fine most of the time in Lyon, and similarly, the bar worked well at Rugby.
 * Decent (enough) selection of restaurants nearby, catering for vegetarians & vegans.
-* Wifi that can handle 35 people. (laptops & phones) (c.f.
+* Wifi that can handle 35 people (laptops & phones) (c.f.
 Berlin:
-  separate venue close to hotel, with solid wifi).
+  separate venue close to the hotel, with solid wifi).
 * Airport hotel?
-* too many rooms would fracture the group.
+* Too many rooms would fracture the group.

 ### Picking the dates